-Tonya D. Leavell teaches Pre-Algebra and Latin I at BCA.
-She is passionate about being creative and inspiring others in their own creativity.
+Tonya D. Leavell (Math & Language Lead Teacher) teaches Pre-Algebra and Latin I. She is passionate about being creative and inspiring others in their own creativity.
 She is finishing a degree in the History of Art and Visual Culture at Boise State.
 After homeschooling her own children, Tonya is thrilled to be part of the dynamic atmosphere at BCA.

 Jennifer Alles teaches Literature 7 and 8 as well as History 9 at BCA.
 She earned her B.A. in Humanities from Willamette University in 1981 and then went on to earn a teaching endorsement at Portland State University.
 Her first job was teaching kindergarten in a Catholic school, and since then she has taught piano, marriage prep classes, chastity education in public and private schools, religious ed, and history in several homeschool co-ops.
 Over the last 27 years her teaching energies have mostly been devoted to homeschooling her seven children, five of whom have now graduated and moved on into their own surprising and rewarding adult lives.
 She favors an integrated approach to education that emphasizes curiosity, inquiry, critical thinking, and experiential learning, which is always ordered toward the end goal – union with God in this world and the next.

-Sarah Westcott teaches Physical Science and Human Biology.
-Additionally, she teaches her very favorite subject, Human Anatomy and Physiology for both NNU and the College of Western Idaho as an adjunct instructor.
+Sarah Westcott teaches Biology and Human Biology.
+Additionally, she teaches her very favorite subject, Human Anatomy and Physiology for the College of Western Idaho as an adjunct instructor.

 Her hope for her students is that they learn to deeply appreciate their Creator and His creation through exploration of the natural world.
 With experience and continued interest in the best pedagogy associated with the classical curriculum, she endeavors to foster a learning environment where students feel comfortable yet can be challenged and inspired by the material.